-To get your conservatory or orangery project underway, there are a few considerations you should take into account while researching, designing and purchasing your glass room extension
+To get your glass extension project underway, there are a few considerations you should take into account while researching, designing and buying a conservatory.

 Before embarking on a conservatory or glass extension project, you should really think about what the space will be used for and how you will use it in your day-to-day life.
 This will help you to make choices around the size, shape, and style of your glass extension as well as how it will be decorated inside.